 Tracy is an Australian Chinese writer who is currently residing in the UK.
 A journalist by trade she has over five years experience covering stories about Australia, New Zealand and the Pacific for an international news wire service.
 Her observations on the western and Chinese culture clash have inspired her writing immensely.
 She hopes to explore her ethnic identity and share her experience in doing so.

 Born in the Philippines, Will moved to the United States because of his military father and lived all over the country.
 He decided to pick Texas A&M University where he earned his BA in History and MS in Sociology, though Jacksonville, Florida is home for now.
 His writing and research interests include international labor migration, exploitation of labor, Asian migrants, and Asian culture within the United States.
-Aside from studying for the GRE, Will spends his time doing Crossfit, walking his dogs, hiking and enjoying the beach.
+Will spends his time doing Crossfit, walking his dogs, hiking and enjoying the beach.